Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor before receiving treatment with Busulfan Accord.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before receiving treatment with Busulfan Accord.
 Women should not be pregnant during treatment with Busulfan Accord or in the 6 months following its completion.

-Dose and Administration:
+Dose and administration:

 The dose of Busulfan Accord will be calculated based on your body weight.